 How much MedPay coverage should I have?

-It depends on your specific needs.
-If you have robust health insurance, you may not need much.
-That said, increasing your MedPay coverage limits usually comes with a low cost so it may make sense to carry more than you think you need.
-Talking to a licensed agent may help you determine the proper amount of medical payments coverage for your specific needs.
+The amount of MedPay coverage you should consider carrying depends on your specific needs.
+Increasing your MedPay coverage limits usually comes with a low cost so it may make sense to carry more than you think you need.
+Talking to a licensed insurance agent may help you determine the proper amount of medical payments coverage for your specific needs.

 Do I need MedPay if I have health insurance?

-Carrying medical payments coverage even if you have health insurance is often a good idea, especially if you have a high health insurance deductible or pricey co-pays.
-Your MedPay might be enough to cover your health insurance deductible and co-pays so you can use your health insurance with no out-of-pocket cost for yourself.
-Plus, MedPay extends to your passengers, so it is a good way to protect everyone who rides with you.
+Carrying medical payments coverage even if you have health care insurance is often a good idea, especially if you have a high health insurance deductible or pricey copays.
+Your MedPay might be enough to cover your health insurance deductible and copays so you can use your health insurance with no out-of-pocket cost for yourself.
+Plus, MedPay extends to your passengers, so it is a good way to protect everyone in your vehicle.
 Talking to a licensed agent about your specific situation might be helpful to determine the right MedPay level for you.